 Lawyers with experience in cerebral palsy lawsuits can obtain the necessary medical reports and perform a detailed review to find out if a mistake was made by doctors or hospital staff during delivery, and whether this contributed to your child’s injury.

 It costs nothing to speak with a lawyer, have your case investigated, or file a claim.
-Only in the event that you receive a settlement, trial verdict or other award would you owe a portion to your attorney.
+Only in the event you receive a settlement, trial verdict or other award would you owe a portion to your attorney.

 In all 50 states, cerebral palsy lawsuits are handled on a contingency basis, meaning there are no attorney’s fees unless there is an award to the client.
 Most lawyer agreements also say clients are only responsible for legal costs (such as copies, travel, expert fees, filing fees, postage, etc.) if there is an award.